-At the September 22 gathering of Surrey Muse, Wanda will be the Featured Poet.
-More about the event is here: september-22-gathering
+At the February 22 gathering of Surrey Muse, Wanda will be our Featured Author.
+More about the event: february-22-2019-gathering

 Surrey Muse gatherings take place

 on the unceded Coast Salish territories of the Katzie,